AutoITWeb/autoit-dealer-tools/README.md

 Attributes:
 * vehicle - specifies the vehicle ID.
 If omitted, it will look for bdt_vehicle_id URL parameter.

+__bdt_featuredvehicles__
+Shows a list of vehicles that had been marked as "In focus" in AutoDesktop.
+This allows sold cars to show until removed from the index.

 __bdt_get_vehicles__
 Creates a list of cars from a specific make
 Required attribute: